-Gola Island in western Donegal is the epicenter of the Donegal climbing scene with well over 200 single pitch routes from Diff to E5 on the Granite sea cliffs and inland outcrops scattered throughout the island.
-In the main the rock is immaculate sea washed granite with only some of the sheltered zawns containing sections of loose rock.
+Gola Island in western Donegal is the epicentre of the Donegal climbing scene with well over 200 single pitch routes from Diff to E5 on the Granite sea cliffs and inland outcrops scattered throughout the island.
+In the main, the rock is immaculate sea-washed granite with only some of the more sheltered zawns containing sections of loose rock.
 As a very general rule, the best of the climbing on Gola Island is in the VS to E2 grade range.

 What Gola Island provides is outstanding rock climbing in a wild, remote and truly beautiful setting.
 The island sits far out in County Donegal's rainshadow and it is not unusual to be climbing on the island in bright sunshine and blue skies whilst the rest of the county is under a deluge of heavy rain.

 Pretty much all of Gola Islands sea cliffs require calm sea's to safely climb on them.
 If the sea is bouncing from the South West then the Binatok Bay and the North West Zawn offer sheltered climbing.
-If the sea is bouncing from the west then there are the two inland crags which both offer non tidal climbing on immaculate rock.
-An alternative to the climbing on Gola and which does not require the use of a ferry service or camping is Cruit Island.
-Cruit Island offers the same excellent sea cliff climbing (on slightly lower sea cliffs) and is not prone to the same big seas as Gola.
+If the sea is bouncing from the west then there are the two inland crags which both offer non-tidal climbing on immaculate rock.
+An alternative to the climbing on Gola and which does not require the use of a ferry service, kayaking or camping is Cruit Island.
+Cruit Island offers the same excellent sea cliff climbing (on slightly lower sea cliffs) and is better sheltered from big sea swells than Gola Island.